StephanieArgy/StephanieArgy.github.io/now.md

 * Writing classes:
   * [Memoir Boot Camp](http://www.literary-arts.org/product/winter-2016-memoir-boot-camp/) with Jay Ponteri at Portland's Literary Arts.
   * Creative Writing (Fiction) with Blake Hausman at Portland Community College.
+  * [Writing a Novel in 8 Weeks](http://www.literary-arts.org/product/winter-2016-writing-a-novel-in-8-weeks/) with Emily Chenoweth at Literary Arts.

 And, as part of my story explorations, I'm also looking into: